 The most remote wilderness areas on the Earth today include the tundra, the taiga or boreal forest, the Amazon rainforest, the Tibetan Plateau, the Australian outback and deserts such as the Sahara and Gobi.

-Most scientists and conservationists agree that nearly every place on Earth has been touched in some way by humans, either from being occupied by indigenous people, or through climate change and pollution.
+Most scientists and conservationists agree that nearly every place on Earth has been touched in some way by humans.
 It is interesting to note that some national parks may be set aside as wilderness areas, but their air and waters still contain pollution from nearby populated areas, such as in Sequoia National Park in California.
 This brings to light the paradox of what a wilderness really is: A place set aside by man to be as free as possible of signs of human civilization.

 Modern wilderness planning includes careful considerations for pollution and climate change.
 But how have people regarded wilderness over the course of human history?